 Based on the rules above, the hash includes the length field from the STUN message header.
-This length indicates the length of the entire message, including the MESSAGE-INTEGRITY attribute itself.

-Consequently, the MESSAGE-INTEGRITY attribute MUST be inserted into the message (with dummy content) prior to the computation of the integrity check.
-Once the computation is performed, the value of the attribute can be filled in.
-This ensures the length has the correct value when the hash is performed.
+Prior to performing the hash, the MESSAGE-INTEGRITY attribute MUST be inserted into the message (with dummy content).
+The length MUST then be set to point to the length of the message up to, and including, the MESSAGE-INTEGRITY attribute itself, but excluding any attributes after it.
+Once the computation is performed, the value of the MESSAGE-INTEGRITY attribute can be filled in, and the value of the length in the STUN header can be set to its correct value - the length of the entire message.
 Similarly, when validating the MESSAGE-INTEGRITY, the length field should be adjusted to point to the end of the MESSAGE-INTEGRITY attribute prior to calculating the HMAC.
 Such adjustment is necessary when attributes, such as FINGERPRINT, appear after MESSAGE-INTEGRITY.

-14.5.
+15.5.
 FINGERPRINT